UCRTP/JournalClub/README.md

 # About TPM
-This is a new chapter of our gradute student journal club in UCRiverside.
+This is a joint gradutae student journal club in UCRiverside for those of whom interested in theoretical physics and Mathematics.
-This account will be used to organize our journal club activities for those of whom interested in theoretical physics and Mathematics.
+This account will be used to organize our journal club activities

 Cheers!